 Students of buildOn, an extracurricular club that focuses on community service and global education, collaborate with visual artists to create bilingual books to distribute during their biannual service trips to build schools in developing countries.
 During weekend workshops, students learn about their destination’s culture and language, then work with an artist to design and illustrate the book.
 Professionally printed books are donated to the children during their trip.

 Our newest school partnership at PS 147 connects local practicing artists with elementary school students to enhance the school’s art education programming and support curriculum learning.
 Artists from various backgrounds visit the school for a short residency, introducing new materials and techniques while promoting problem solving, innovative thinking and collaboration.
-This year, artist Laura Frantz is working with the 4th and 5th grades, using sculpture projects in connection to their science curriculum.
+Most recently with the 4th and 5th grade students, artist Laura Frantz explored sculpture projects in connection to the science curriculum, followed by artist Joey Weiss who led the students through the process of creating collaborative murals about their community.

 The Student Exhibition at NURTUREart’s Annual Benefit